-Andhra Pradesh Cabinet decides to abolish state’s Legislative Council
+Andhra Pradesh Cabinet passes resolution to abolish state’s Legislative Council

 This is viewed as being a boost to the government as the Opposition, Telugu Desam Party, has a majority in the Council.